12 Angry Men: Filming

 The film was shot in New York and completed after a short but rigorous rehearsal schedule, in less than three weeks, on a budget of $337,000.
+Fonda said in 1957, "We shot this picture in 21 days, for $40,000 less than our modest $380,000 budget....we rehearsed for two weeks before even a thought of shooting.
+Everybody had a firm idea of what he was to say and do."
 Rose and Fonda took salary deferrals.
-Faith Hubley, later to be known for her Oscar-winning animated efforts with spouse John, was script supervisor for this film.
+Faith Hubley, later to be known for her Oscar-winning animated efforts with spouse John, was script supervisor for the film.